Amirsil/KubeBase/README.md

-# KubeBase---Backend-as-a-Service
+# KubeBase
-Cloud Native solution to BaaS for serverless computing
+Cloud Native solution to Backend as a Service for serverless computing